The Best Powered Mixer for Consoles & Box/Racks

 • Very portable

-The Yamaha EMX5 is a 12-channel box-type powered Audio Mixer with portability in mind.
+With this 12-channel, box-type power mixer, Yamaha designed the EMX5 with portability in mind.
 It sports a 3-band equalizer section per channel (including the stereo channels), a compressor knob on channels 1 to 4, multi-effects, feedback suppression, and more.
-To drive speakers, the EMX5 employs a dual 630W (4 ohms) Class D amplifier.
+To drive speakers, this Yamaha power mixer employs a dual 630W (4 ohms) Class D amplifier.

 Ruggedness is the name of the game when it comes to the EMX5.
 The build quality is top-notch and can perform fine from hot beaches to cold winter events.
 The size makes it easy to transport and set up.
 The Mic preamps are also quite good and work well with common uses of compact PA systems.